Compliance and Tax Strategy

 Rakuten Group Regulations

-To ensure strong compliance management across the Group, the Rakuten Group has appointed a Function-CCO (Chief Compliance Officer), who, under the leadership of the COO (Chief Operating Officer), oversees overall Group-wide compliance.
-A Company Compliance Office is also appointed in each company* in order to strengthen group-wide compliance system by liaising with the Function-COO, promoting compliance programs and monitoring their effectiveness.
+To ensure strong compliance management across the Group, the Rakuten Group has appointed an F-CCO (Function Chief Compliance Officer), who, under the leadership of the COO (Group Chief Operating Officer), oversees overall Group-wide compliance.
+A CCO (Company Compliance Office) is also appointed in each company in order to strengthen Group-wide compliance system by liaising with the F-CCO, promoting compliance programs and monitoring their effectiveness.

-The Board of Directors receives reports jointly from the COO and F-CCO periodically on the progress and results of compliance measures and oversees overall compliance.
+The Board of Directors receives reports from the COO and F-CCO periodically on the progress and results of compliance measures and oversees overall compliance of the Group.

 Rakuten Group Compliance Program

-In order to continuously improve compliance activities and to address new regulations and expectations from stakeholders, Rakuten implemented a PDCA (plan-do-check-adjust) cycle called the Rakuten Group Compliance Program.
+In order to continuously improve compliance efforts and address new laws and regulations, Rakuten implemented a PDCA (plan-do-check-adjust) cycle called the Rakuten Group Compliance Program.
 The program consists of the following four steps: (1) Risk identification, (2) Solution planning, (3) Implementation and execution and (4) Evaluation.